 Theta is the one Greek here that is “deterministic:” the change in maturity (the time dimension) is known and can be predicted.
-Unlike, say, volatility or the asset price dynamics which are stochastic (random).
+Unlike, say, volatility or the asset price dynamics that is stochastic (random).

 Gamma

 Gamma is the rate of change of the portfolio’s delta with respect to the underlying asset; it is therefore a second partial derivative of the portfolio: